Danialbt/DBSegment/readme.md

 segmentation difficulties.
 In recent months, nnU-Net, or "no-new-net," a framework directly evolved from U-Net design, has also seen widespread popularity.

-This tool generates 30 deep brain structures segmentation, as well as a brain mask from T1-Weighted MRI.
+This tool generates 30 deep brain structures segmentation and a brain mask from T1-Weighted MRI.
 The whole procedure should take ~1 min for one case.
 For a definition of the resulting labels refer to the paper or the provided ITK labels file labels.txt (Mehri Baniasadi et al 2022).

 # What is nnU-Net?
-Image datasets are enormously diverse: image dimensionality (2D, 3D), modalities/input channels (RGB image, CT, MRI, microscopy, ...), image sizes, voxel sizes, class ratio, target structure properties and more change substantially between datasets.
+Image datasets are enormously diverse: image dimensionality (2D, 3D), modalities/input channels (RGB image, CT, MRI, microscopy, ...), image sizes, voxel sizes, class ratios, target structure properties, and more change substantially between datasets.
-Traditionally, given a new problem, a tailored solution needs to be manually designed and optimized  - a process that is prone to errors, not scalable and where success is overwhelmingly determined by the skill of the experimenter.
-Even for experts, this process is anything but simple: there are not only many design choices and data properties that need to be considered, but they are also tightly interconnected, rendering reliable manual pipeline optimization all but impossible!
+Traditionally, given a new problem, a tailored solution needs to be manually designed and optimized  - a process that is prone to errors, not scalable, and where success is overwhelmingly determined by the experimenter's skill.
+Even for experts, this process is anything but simple.
+There are not only many design choices and data properties that need to be considered, but they are also tightly interconnected, rendering reliable manual pipeline optimization all but impossible!

 ![nnU-Net overview](documentation/assets/nnU-Net_overview.png)

 **nnU-Net is a semantic segmentation method that automatically adapts to a given dataset.
 It will analyze the provided training cases and automatically configure a matching U-Net-based segmentation pipeline.
-No expertise required on your end!
+No expertise is required on your end!
 You can simply train the models and use them for your application**.

 Upon release, nnU-Net was evaluated on 23 datasets belonging to competitions from the biomedical domain.
 Despite competing